-Ir ntroduction iii

-The three investment options iv

-What did residents tell us about the investment options?

-Council's preferred investment option

-What is a Resourcing Strategy? vi

-1 Overview 1

--

-Integrated Resource Planning Financial performance

-1.3 Ability to maintain financial sustainability

-1.3.1 Rate peg and cost shifting

-1.3.2 State and Federal Government budget decision and policy impacts

-1.3.3 The revaluation of community assets

-1.3.4 Share of taxation revenue and funding transfers

-1.4 Independent Reviews of Local Government Sustainability

-1.4.1 Reviews and audits of local government finances

-1.4.2 Treasury Corporation independent assessment

-1.5 Planning to become 'Fit For The Future'

-1.5.1 Hawkesbury Community Strategic Plan 9

-1.5.2 Delivery Program objectives 10

-1.5.3 Fit For The Future Improvement Plan

-1.5.4 Framework for a sustainable Council

-1.6 Building a better future

-1.6.1 Why is there a need to increase rates or reduce service levels?

-1.6.2 Benefits of Council's preferred investment option

-1.6.3 Other options for future sustainability

-1.6.5 The three rating options

-1.6.6 Impact of the three investment options on rates

-1.6.7 Where the additional income will be spent under Option 2 and 3

-1.7 Fit For The Future Community Engagement Strategy

-1.7.1 'Listening to our community' - Stage 1 - August 2016

-1.7.2 'Hawkesbury 2036: It's Our Future' - Stage 2 - February 2017

-1.7.3 'Investing in Your Future' - Stage 3 - August 2017

-1.7.4 Summary of Outcomes: Fit For The Future Community Engagement

-1.7.5 Community Satisfaction and Investment Priorities 22

-2 Hawkesbury Snapshot 23

-1.8 Profile of the Hawkesbury 24

-1.8.1 Regional Context

-1.8.2 History and Sense of Place - A Vibrant City with a Rural Feel

-1.8.3 Population

-1.8.4 Workforce and Economy

-1.8.5 A Blend of Urban and Rural

-1.8.6 Community Well-Being

-1.9 Settlement and Growth

-1.9.1 Geography and Topography

-1.9.2 Urban Density 29
+In troduction iii The three investment options iv Key issues impacting on Council's financial sustainability v What did residents tell us about the investment options? vi Council's preferred investment option What is a Resourcing Strategy? vii Adoption of Supplementary Resourcing Strategy ix Submissions supporting Council's preferred investment option Submissions not supporting Council's preferred investment option Summary of Feedback from Community Consultations XII 1 Overview 1 1.1 Integrated Resource Planning 2 1.2 Financial performance 3 1.3 Ability to maintain financial sustainability 5 1.3.1 Rate peg and cost shifting 1.3.2 State and Federal Government budget decision and policy impacts 1.3.3 The revaluation of community assets 1.3.4 Share of taxation revenue and funding transfers 1.4 Independent Reviews of Local Government Sustainability 1.4.1 Reviews and audits of local government finances 1.4.2 Treasury Corporation independent assessment1.5 Planning to become Fit For The Future 1.5 Planning to become Fit For The Future1.5.1 Hawkesbury Community Strategic Plan 1.5.2 Delivery Program objectives 1.5.3 Fit For The Future Improvement Plan 1.5.4 Framework for a Sustainable Council 1.6 Building a better future 1.6.1 Why is there a need to increase rates or reduce service levels?
+1.6.2 Benefits of Council's preferred investment option 1.6.3 Other options for future sustainability 1.6.4 Affordability and impact on ratepayers 1.6.5 The three rating options 1.6.6 Impact of the three investment options on rates1.6.7 Where the additional income will be spent under Option 2 and 3 1.7 Fit For The Future Community Engagement Strategy1.7.1 'Listening to our community' - Stage 1 - July/August 2016 1.7.2 'Hawkesbury 2036: It's Our Future' - Stage 2 - January/February 2017 1.7.3 'Investing in Your Future' - Stage 3 - August 2017 1.7.4 Summary of Outcomes: Fit For The Future Community Engagement 1.7.5 Community Satisfaction and Investment Priorities 2 Hawkesbury Snapshot 25 2.1 Profile of the Hawkesbury 2.1.1 Regional Context 2.1.2 History and Sense of Place - A Vibrant City with a Rural Feel 2.1.3 Population 2.1.4 Workforce and Economy